ChernyshovYuriy/MushroomsFarm/README.md

 # 🍄 MushroomsFarm

-A Raspberry Pi controller for automated mushroom cultivation.
-It maintains optimal growing conditions by monitoring temperature and humidity via an SHT31 sensor, automatically driving a USB humidifier when humidity drops below target, and giving you a live camera view and manual controls through a local web dashboard — all running on a Pi 3 with under 10% CPU at idle.
+A Raspberry Pi monitor for Pink Oyster (*Pleurotus djamor*) mushroom cultivation.
+It tracks temperature and humidity via an SHT31 sensor and provides a live camera view and manual humidifier controls through a local web dashboard — all running on a Pi 3 with under 10% CPU at idle.

+The humidifier (2× ultrasonic atomizers) runs continuously on its own self-duty-cycling timer.
+The Pi monitors conditions and allows manual overrides but does not switch the humidifier via GPIO.

 ## How It Works

 Four threads run concurrently and share sensor state through a thread-safe data container:

 - **SHT31** reads temperature and humidity from the sensor every 1.5 s over I2C and writes results to shared memory.
-- **MoistureController** checks the latest humidity reading every 2 s and switches the humidifier on (< 90% RH) or off (≥ 90% RH) via GPIO.
+- **MoistureController** checks the latest humidity reading every 2 s and tracks humidifier state.
 Manual overrides from the web UI are respected until the humidity crosses the opposite threshold, at which point automatic control resumes.
+Target range: 80–85% RH.
 - **Camera** starts the Pi camera in preview mode at 1 fps and serves JPEG snapshots on demand at `/snapshot`.
 Running at 1 fps rather than the default 30 fps cuts ISP CPU usage by ~80%.
 - **HttpServer** serves the web dashboard and REST API on port 8080.
 Snapshot requests are proxied through this same port, avoiding any cross-origin browser issues.